l7mp/stunner/examples/livekit/README.md

 In this demo you will learn the following steps:
 - integrate a typical WebRTC application server with STUNner
-- deploy the LiveKit server into Kubernetes,
+- deploy the LiveKit server into Kubernetes
 - configure STUNner to expose LiveKit to clients

+## Intallation

 ## Prerequisites